-Welcome to Country is where the traditional Aboriginal custodian or Elder welcomes people to their land and occurs at the opening of an event.
-It is the first item on the program.
+Welcome to Country occurs at the opening of an event, and is where a traditional Aboriginal custodian or Elder welcomes people to their land.
 For events in Port Stephens, only a representative from Worimi Local Aboriginal Land Council can perform a Welcome to Country.
-Welcome to Country is usually reserved for events/ceremonies with official proceedings and speeches.
+Welcome to Country is usually reserved for events or ceremonies with official proceedings and speeches.

-Acknowledgement of Country is a way for all attending an event to show respect.
+Acknowledgement of Country is a way for event attendees to show respect.
 It can be performed by any individual, Aboriginal or non-Aboriginal, participating in an occasion of any kind.
-The suggested wording for an acknowledgement of country is "I would like to acknowledge the living culture of the Worimi people, the traditional custodians of the land we stand on, and pay tribute to the unique role they play in the life of this region".
+The suggested wording for an acknowledgement of country is "I would like to acknowledge the living culture of the Worimi people, the traditional custodians of the land on which we stand, and pay tribute to the unique role they play in the life of this region".